FlorentinaMargarita/HabitTracker/README.md

 So the .filter() in this way like above would just return all habits.
 However if you had set choices than you can actually query those categories like so:

-• habits = Order.objects.filter(category = "Family")
+• habits = Order.objects.filter(inverval = "Daily")

   print(habits)

-This will then only query habits which fall under the category “Family”.
+This will then only query habits which have an interval of "Daily".
-If you want to query many to many realtionships

  <br />